fwilleke80/com_audioarchive/docs/developer/database-schema.md

 ## Analyses

-Waveform data has a compatibility-specific waveform table, while the generic analyses table stores typed derived analysis records such as spectral data.
+Waveform data has a compatibility-specific waveform table, while the generic analyses table stores typed derived records such as spectrograms and frequency profiles.
 The implementation shares repository and job services across analysis types.

 ## Jobs